 The first season Horimiya was streaming with English subtitles on FUNimation, Hulu, and Netflix Japan (not Netflix U.S.).
 Although Sony’s FUNimation purchase Crunchyroll in December 2020, Crunchyroll is not streaming Horimiya.

-Horimiya Season 2 release date predictions: Sequel renewal likely
+Horimiya Season 2 release date predictions: Sequel renewal very unlikely

 As of the last update, Aniplex, Square Enix, Studio CloverWorks, or any company related to the production of the anime has not officially confirmed the Horimiya Season 2 release date.
 Nor has the production of a Horimiya sequel been announced.